GehDoc/vscode-textile-preview/README.md

 * (BETA) - Improvements / bugs :
 	* vscode-nls : use 1 file bundle => update to vscode-nls-dev > 2.0.1 ?
 	* update all depencies (gulp, ... ?)
-	* check webpack use in build process : missing from 'package' command
+	* check webpack use in build process : file are missing from 'package' and 'publish' commands.
+Should be called by gulp in the sequence, not by vscode task.
 	* Reactivate Telemetry Reporter
 	* in root tsconfig.json file, reactivate : noImplicitAny, noUnusedLocals, noUnusedParameters
 	* add patreon/github sponsor link